Pick up point: Kuala Lumpur International Airport

 Our birding adventure will take us through several habitats that will include tidal mangrove forest, lowland rainforest and montane forest.
 Along the journey we will also search for the birds that frequent the rice paddies.
 This will offer a broad spectrum of Malaysian birds.
 These birding sites are well known among the worldwide birding community and our guides second to none.
 At all times we will ensure our clients the best Malaysia can offer in birds, accommodation and food.

 The first site that we will visit is the mangrove forest of the Kuala Selangor Nature Park and the surrounding areas.
 Mangroves are a very unique ecosystem, which is influenced by the rise and fall of the tides.
-Here we target to see a unique list including Lesser Adjutants, Milky Storks (Released 2004), Eagles (Created Serpent & White-bellied), Brahminy Kite, Black Baza, Honey Buzzards etc (Migration season), Red Junglefowl, White-breasted Waterhen, Slaty-breasted Rail, Pink-necked Pigeon, Malaysian Bronze-cuckoo, Black-bellied Malkoha, Greater Coucal, Barred Eagle-Owl, Buffy Fish-Owl, Large-tailed Nightjar, Kingfishers (Stork-billed, White-throated, Black-capped, Collared & Common), Dollarbird, Barbets (Coppersmith & Lineated), Brown-capped (or Sunda Pygmy) Woodpecker, Greater Goldenback, Mangrove Pitta, Common Iora, Bulbuls (Red-eyed & Yellow-vented), Black-naped Oriole, Warblers (Oriental Reed & Inornate), Flyeater, Ashy Tailorbird, Yellow-bellied Prinia, Mangrove Whistler, Mangrove Blue-Flycatcher, Pied Fantail, Paddy Field Pipit, White-breasted Wood-swallow, Tiger Shrike, Mynas (Common, Javan), Sunbirds (Ruby-cheeked, Olive-backed, Brown-throated), Scarlet Flowerpecker, Oriental White-eye, Munias (White-rumped, Scaly-breasted, Black headed & White-headed), Baya Weaver etc..
+Here we target to see a unique list including Mangrove Whistler, Mangrove Blue Flycatcher, Lesser Adjutants, Eagles (Created Serpent & White-bellied), Brahminy Kite, Black Baza, Honey Buzzards etc (Migration season), Red Junglefowl, White-breasted Waterhen, Slaty-breasted Rail, Pink-necked Pigeon, Malaysian Bronze-cuckoo, Black-bellied Malkoha, Greater Coucal, Barred Eagle-Owl, Buffy Fish-Owl, Large-tailed Nightjar, Kingfishers (Stork-billed, White-throated, Black-capped, Collared & Common), Dollarbird, Barbets (Coppersmith & Lineated), Sunda Pygmy Woodpecker, Greater Goldenback, Common Iora, Bulbuls (Red-eyed & Yellow-vented), Black-naped Oriole, Warblers (Oriental Reed & Inornate), Flyeater, Ashy Tailorbird, Yellow-bellied Prinia, Malaysian Fantail, Paddyfield Pipit, White-breasted Wood-swallow, Tiger Shrike, Mynas (Common, Javan), Sunbirds (Ruby-cheeked, Olive-backed, Brown-throated), Scarlet Flowerpecker, Oriental White-eye, Munias (White-rumped, Scaly-breasted, Black headed & White-headed), Baya Weaver etc..
 Kuala Selangor is also an part of Birdlife International’s Important Bird Area (IBA) and is good for its waders and waterbirds.
 Common sightings during the migration season end Sept-March would include Plovers (Little Ringed & Mongolian), Whimbrel, Common Redshank, Common Greenshank, Ruddy Turnstone, Curlew Sandpiper, Terns (White-winged, Caspian, Black-naped & Little) etc..

 Our second site is the hill resort of Fraser’s Hill (also part of an IBA) for highland & lower montane birds.
 Here we will spend the next 3 days in birding heaven.
-At Fraser’s Hill we will get to see about 50 -70 highland species and we will hope to catch good views of mostly sunda endemics i.e. Blyths Hawk-Eagle, Malaysian Hill Partridge (E), Yellow-vented Pigeon, Mountain Imperial Pigeon, Blue-crowned Hanging-Parrot, Green-billed Malkoha, Brown Wood-Owl, Treewsifts (Whiskered, Grey-rumped), Laughing-thrush (Black, Chesnut-capped & Chestnut crowned), Trogons (Red-headed & Orange-breasted), Red-bearded Bee-eater, Hornbills (Rhinoceros, Great, Wreathed), Barbets (Black-browed, Gold-whiskered, Brown), Yellownape (Greater & Lesser), Broadbills (Silver-breasted & Long-tailed), Red-rumped Swallow, Large Woodshrike, Malaysian Cuckoo-shrike, Grey-chinned Minivet, Orange-bellied Leafbird, Bulbuls (Black-headed, Black Crested, Ochraceous & Mountain), Drongos (Bronzed, Lesser & Greater), Asian Fairy Bluebird, Black and Crimson Oriole, Green Magpie, Sultan Tit, Blue Nuthatch, Babblers (Buff-breasted, Striped-Tit, Golden, Grey-throated, White-hooded & Large Scimitar), Silvered-eared Mesia, Mountain Fulvetta, Long-tailed Sibia, Slaty-backed Forktail, Malayan Whistling Thrush (E) and Blue Whistling Thrush, Dark-necked Tailorbird, Flycatchers (Verditer & Little Pied), Large Niltava, White-throated Fantail, Black-throated Sunbird, Streaked Spiderhunter, Flowerpeckers (Buff-bellied & Orange-bellied), Everett’s White-eye etc..
+At Fraser’s Hill we will get to see about 50 -70 highland species and we will hope to catch good views of mostly sunda and Peninsular Malaysia endemics such as Malaysian Hill Partridge, Malaysian Laughing-thrush, Malayan Whistling-thrush, Yellow-vented Pigeon, Mountain Imperial Pigeon, Blue-crowned Hanging-Parrot, Green-billed Malkoha, Brown Wood-owl, Treewsifts (Whiskered, Grey-rumped), Laughing-thrush (Black, Chesnut-capped), Trogons (Red-headed & Orange-breasted), Red-bearded Bee-eater, Hornbills (Rhinoceros, Great, Wreathed), Barbets (Black-browed, Gold-whiskered, Brown), Yellownape (Greater & Lesser), Broadbills (Silver-breasted & Long-tailed), Large Woodshrike, Grey-chinned Minivet, Orange-bellied Leafbird, Bulbuls (Black-headed, Black Crested, Ochraceous & Mountain), Drongos (Bronzed, Lesser), Asian Fairy Bluebird, Black and Crimson Oriole, Green Magpie, Sultan Tit, Blue Nuthatch, Babblers (Buff-breasted, Striped-Tit, Golden, Grey-throated, White-hooded & Large Scimitar), Silvered-eared Mesia, Mountain Fulvetta, Long-tailed Sibia, Slaty-backed Forktail, Flycatchers (Verditer & Little Pied), Large Niltava, White-throated Fantail, Black-throated Sunbird, Streaked Spiderhunter, Flowerpeckers (Buff-bellied & Orange-bellied), Everett’s White-eye etc..

-Our adventure concludes at one of South East Asia’s finest national park – Taman Negara.
+Our adventure continues to one of South East Asia’s finest national park – Taman Negara.
 It is the most favored birding destination for Peninsula Malaysia to primarily get the fantastic lowland birds.
-Sitting amidst towering rainforest trees and among the oldest rainforests and the Tembeling River is a gem of a resort that will be your base for the next 3 days of fantastic birding.
+Sitting amidst towering rainforest trees and among the oldest rainforests and the Tahan River is a gem of a resort that will be your base for the next 3 days of fantastic birding.
 The lowland rainforest at Taman Negara is home to over 240 species of birds and it is your guide’s regular sites.

-The tour then heads back towards Kuala Lumpur with a stop at a unique bird-watching destination, Awan Genting Highlands.
-Setting itself apart from the other sites, we will be able to reach 1760m in elevation even to 700m at its central base and also to the lowlands at 150m.
-This is where, we will want to target specifically the upper montane birds.
-Montane and highland specialists such as the Chestnut-tailed Minla, Rufous-vented Niltava, Mountain Leaf-Warbler, Tawny-breasted Parrotfinch, Mountain Tailorbird, Black Eagle, Pygmy Wren-Babbler.
+The tour then heads back towards Kuala Lumpur with a final stop at a unique birdwatching destination, Bukit Tinggi.
+This lower montane site is about 1,000m asl and this is the best place to target the endemic and rare Mountain Peacock Pheasant and other highlands birds.
 This is also the best site to end a bird tour as we will be granted access to areas that are restricted to other birdwatchers and we’ll target birds that we have missed from previous sites.
 Also part of an Important Bird Area (IBA), this site has so much of birds and wildlife to offer.

 Day 2: Drive (5 minutes) to Kuala Selangor Nature Park, spend the morning on the mangrove and secondary forest trail.
-Break for Lunch, return to hotel and rest.
-Afternoon coastal birding around the area.
-Dinner & Optional Amazing Synchronous Fireflies (Pterotryx tener) boat tour.
-Back to the resort.
+Break for Lunch.
+Drive to Fraser’s Hill Check in Shahzan Inn, Hotel. exciting birds ahead.

-Day 5: Drive to Taman Negara via Kuala Tembeling (3 hours) Hop on for an exciting boat ride (3 hours) and arrive Taman Negara (National Park).
-Check in at guest house of Mutiara Resort (the best location), subject to availability.
+Day 4: Drive to Taman Negara via Kuala Tahan and arrive Taman Negara (National Park).
+Check in at guest house Hans Resort.

-Day 6 : Taman Negara Birding Last look for birds still not on our list, check out and drive to Genting.
+Day 7 : Taman Negara Birding Last look for birds still not on our list, check out and drive to Bukit Tinggi.

-Day 8: Morning birding in genting, check out and drive to Kuala Lumpur
+Day 8: Morning birding in Bukit Tinggi, check out and drive to Kuala Lumpur